oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/upgrade-domain-resource/_index.md

  - OPTIONALLY: You may build the project (mvn clean package) to create the jar file in ./weblogic-kubernetes-operator/target (see Build From Source).
  - Set the JAVA_HOME environment variable to the location of the Java install (see Prerequisites).

-The Domain upgrader tool upgrades the V8 schema domain resource YAML as input and writes the upgraded domain resource YAML file to the directory specified using the `-d` parameter.
+The Domain upgrader tool upgrades the provided V8 schema domain resource input file and writes the upgraded domain resource YAML file to the directory specified using the `-d` parameter.

 ```